fusion809/fusion809.github.io-old3/_posts/2016/02/PMS/yum/yum.md

 {% include Code/coder.html line1="yum [<i>action</i>] [option(s)] [<b>target</b>(<b>s</b>)]" no="5" space="62" %}

 ### Customizability
 As yum is a binary package manager its packages cannot be as easily customized as source code packages would be.
-Source code packages can be downloaded though (with the command {% include Code/codeus-rbc.html line1="yumdownloader --source $package" %} modified, rebuilt and installed as described in the DNF section of this post.
+Source code packages can be downloaded though (with the command {% include Code/codeus-rbc.html line1="yumdownloader &#8208;&#8208;source $package" %} modified, rebuilt and installed as described in the DNF section of this post.

 ### Development
 Developing packages for yum is the same as developing DNF packages as they are both RPM packages.
 You can use the [method][1] outlined at the *Fedora Wiki* or using the Open Build Service.